Negative-light/PUBLIC_VUALT/GABC SS-Intro too World Views.md

 # Review
 Last week we had a short introduction into spiritual warfare.
 The major things we covered are
 - Our Enemy Satan
-- The Goal of Satan in this battle is Glory
+- The Goal of Satan in this battle is Gloryvalid
+-
 - Our Equipment being the [[Armor of God]]
 - Our victory is found in Christ alone